miallema/ESC/README.md

-# Website Classification for the Ecole des sciences criminelles, UNIL
+# Website Classification for identifying illicit markets

 This repository contains the project for classifying websites in collaboration with the ESC.
 It is an optional semester project in Data Science COM-508.